- All medically stable infants weighing ≥2,000 grams are recommended to receive the hepatitis B vaccine within the first

 Hepatitis B can also be prevented by avoiding contact with contaminated blood and unprotected sexual exposure.
 Using condoms has also been shown to reduce the chance of sexually transmitted infections.

 Mother-to-child HBV transmission can be prevented by identifying pregnant women who are chronically infected and providing the infant with hepatitis B vaccine and hepatitis B immunoglobulin at birth.
 Recently updated guidelines also recommend that pregnant women with chronic HBV be referred to a specialist and considered for HBV treatment to further reduce the chance of transmitting the virus.

-The following populations are at increased risk of becoming infected with HBV and are recommended to be tested:
+The following populations are recommended to be tested: